Shillaker/hoststats/README.md

 # hoststats [![Tests](https://github.com/Shillaker/hoststats/workflows/Tests/badge.svg?branch=master)](https://github.com/Shillaker/hoststats/actions) [![License](https://img.shields.io/github/license/Shillaker/hoststats.svg)](https://github.com/Shillaker/hoststats/blob/master/LICENSE.md)  [![Release](https://img.shields.io/github/release/Shillaker/hoststats.svg)](https://github.com/Shillaker/hoststats/releases/)

-`hoststats` captures resource usage (CPU, memory, network, disk) on a set of remote hosts over a period of time.
+`hoststats` captures resource usage (CPU, memory, network, disk) on a set of remote hosts or containers over a period of time.

-Collection can be started and stopped from a client host via HTTP or the included Python API.
-Results are written to a CSV file on the client machine.
+Collection can be started and stopped from a client host via HTTP or `kubectl` using the `hoststats` Python API.
+Results are written to a CSV file on the client machine, and can be loaded into Pandas dataframes using `hoststats`.

 ## The `hoststats` server